Skip to content

 • Unnecessary features like intercom calling and analog fax machine support

 Ooma is a Google Voice alternative with virtual receptionists, overhead paging support, and unlimited voice calls to the US, Canada, Puerto Rico, and Mexico.
-You can access their mobile app and desk phone service directly from the base plan.
+You can access their mobile app and desk phone service on the base plan.

-Unless you’re already using desk phones and think overhead paging would be useful to your business, Ooma probably won’t make much sense for your business communication stack.
+Perhaps you already use desk phones and think overhead paging would be useful to your business.
+Otherwise, Ooma probably won’t make much sense for your business communication stack.

 Ooma pricing